FairwindsOps/rbac-manager/docs/contributing/guide.md

 ## Code of Conduct

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to a [code of conduct](/contributing/code-of-conduct).
 Please review this document before contributing to this project.

 ## Sign the CLA
 Before you can contribute, you will need to sign the [Contributor License Agreement](https://cla-assistant.io/fairwindsops/rbac-manager).

 ## Project Structure

 rbac-manager is a relatively simple cobra cli tool that looks up information about rbac in a cluster.
-The [/cmd](/cmd) folder contains the flags and other cobra config, while the [/lookup](/lookup) folder has the code for looking up rbac information a cluster.
-There is additinal code that allows the user to see GKE IAM information as well, since GKE IAM is so closely tied to rbac.
+The [/cmd](https://github.com/FairwindsOps/rbac-manager/tree/master/cmd/manager) folder contains the flags and other cobra config.

 ## Getting Started